EmmaBurkett/CSE212-final-project/1-queue.md

         print("You kept", first_die, "Your score is:", self.score)

     def get_user_input(self):
-        """"This method asks the user if they would like to 'pick up' and more dice."""
+        """This method asks the user if they would like to 'pick up' and more dice."""

         kept_die = input("Keep next die?(y/n) ")